 - 6. Payment card schemes, issuers, acquirers, processing entities and other technical service providers shall not impose to the payer and the payee automatic mechanisms, software or devices on the payment instrument or at equipment applied at the point of sale which limit the choice of application by the payer and the payee when using a co-badged payment instrument.
 The payee shall retain the option of installing or allowing to install automatic mechanisms, software or devices in the equipment used at the point of sale resulting in the priority selection of a particular brand.
-At the point of sale the payer has the right to change its priority selection and select a particular brand among the categories of payment instruments accepted by the payee.
+In any case, the payer has the right to select a particular brand among the categories of payment instruments accepted by the payee at the point of sale.
 The payer's selection shall prevail over any automatic priority selection. - 7.
-When a payment card is issued, the issuer shall provide the cardholder with any information related to the right of the payer, provided in paragraph 6 of this Article, to select a particular brand.. - 8.
-The obligations referred to in the previous paragraphs of this Article shall apply from 12 months after the entry into force of this Regulation.
+When a payment card is issued, the issuer shall provide the cardholder with any information related to the right of the payer, provided in paragraph 6 of this Article, to select a particular brand. - The obligations referred to in the previous paragraphs of this Article shall apply from 12[6] months after the entry into force of this Regulation.